openhab/openhabian/docs/openhabian.md

 We provide code that is reported "as-is" to run on Ubuntu but we do not support Ubuntu so please don't open issues for this (PRs then again are welcome).
 Several optional components such as WireGuard or Homegear are known to expose problems on Ubuntu.

-Note with openHAB 4 and Java 17, `buster` and older distros are no longer supported and there'll be issues when you attempt upgrading Java 11->17.
+Note as of openHAB 4 and Java 17, `buster` and older distros are no longer supported and there'll be issues if you attempt upgrading Java 11->17 from an older distro.
+We do not recommend upgrading an older distro.
-Should you still be running an older distribution, we recommend not to upgrade the distro but to re-install using the latest openHABian image and import your config instead.
+Please save yourself the pain and re-install using the latest openHABian image and import your config manually instead.

 ### 64 bit?
-RPi 3 and newer have a 64 bit processor.
-There's openHABian images available in both, 32 and 64 bit.
+Any RPi 3 or newer supports 64 bit operation.
-Choose yours based on your hardware and primary use case.
-Please be aware that you cannot change once you decided in favor of either 32 or 64 bit.
-Should you need to revoke your choice, export/backup your config and install a fresh system, then import your config there.

-Use the 64 bit image versions but please be aware that 64 bit always has one major drawback: increased memory usage.
-That is not a good idea on heavily memory constrained platforms like Raspberries.
-If you want to go with 64 bit, ensure your RPi has a mimimum of 2 GB, 4 will put you on the safe side.
-You can use the 32 bit version for older or non official addons that will not work on 64 bit yet.
-Note there's a known issue on 32 bit, JS rules are reported to be annoyingly slow on first startup and in some Blockly use cases.

-On x86 hardware, it's all 64 bit but that in turn once more increases memory usage.
-A NUC to run on should have no less than 8 GB.
+Unless you really know what you are doing and have a compelling reason to do so, stick with the 64 bit image.

 ### Networking
 You need to prepare your local network so you eventually need to configure your Internet router before an openHABian installation.